JuliaLang/julia/doc/src/devdocs/ssair.md

 as well as make any modifications or deletions to the IR (insertions are disallowed however).

-The idea behind this arrangement is that, since the optimization passes need to touch the corresponding memory anyway, and incur the corresponding memory access penalty, performing the extra housekeeping should have comparitively little overhead (and save the overhead of maintaining these data structures during IR modification).
+The idea behind this arrangement is that, since the optimization passes need to touch the corresponding memory anyway, and incur the corresponding memory access penalty, performing the extra housekeeping should have comparatively little overhead (and save the overhead of maintaining these data structures during IR modification).